 - Saros does not support sharing information which occur outside of the IDE (so even all participants can run the application under development independently, they cannot see the others doing so).

 - Saros requires each participant to have an Eclipse installation setup.

-Saros supports up to 5 users.
+Saros supports up to 5 users (see here for the current restrictions in Saros/I).
 However, this is not a hard limit.
 But the sixth and seventh and n-th user will get the same gray-ish color.

 SVN: Yes, you can.
 In theory, there should be no problems since so called derived files are not shared by Saros.
 Usually, the corresponding Eclipse plugins (such as Subclipse) take care of setting the “derived” attribute for “.svn” directories (as well as Java “.class” files, which are also not synced).
 If in doubt or if you don’t use such plugins, you can always set this attribute on your own: Just right-click on the respective directory, select “Properties”, and check the attribute “Derived”.

 Git: To make completely sure that Saros won’t mess with your versioning data, you might consider a folder layout where your Eclipse project(s) reside on a level below the .git folder (see below).
 That’s the way we organize our own source code (even though we do so for other reasons).
 We’re working on Saros’s Git-friendliness so it also supports repositories adhering to the one-project-per-repository policy.